1. Blog

 Do you have a chunky Chihuahua?
 A rotund Rottweiler?
 A plump Pekinese?
 If you’re a pet parent in America today, there’s a pretty good chance the answer is yes.
 In the United States alone, an estimated 50 million dogs are overweight or obese, according to the Association for Pet Obesity Prevention (APOP).

 And even if you think your perfectly-fit pooch is in the clear, you may want to think again.
-In an earlier study, APOP found that 95% of dog owners of overweight dogs incorrectly identified their pet as a normal weight.
+In an earlier study, APOP found that 95% of dog owners of overweight dogs incorrectly identified their pet as having a normal weight.

 No matter where your dog falls on the weight spectrum — whether they need to drop a few pounds or simply maintain their current weight — one thing is clear: Helping your dog reach or maintain an ideal weight is key to their health, happiness, and longevity.

 “Dogs that are overweight can be predisposed to many different health problems,” explains Dr. Jessica Wilson, DVM.
-“Carrying extra weight is going to severely impact your dog’s mobility, and that can lead to pain and discomfort and more wear and tear on the joints over time.
+“Carrying extra weight is going to severely impact your dog’s mobility.
+And that can lead to pain and discomfort and more wear and tear on the joints over time.
 Most health issues can be better managed by keeping your dogs at a more ideal body weight.”

 Here’s the good news: There are plenty of ways you can help your dog achieve a healthy weight.
 Thanks to scientific advances in veterinary science and nutrition, doing so is easier than ever.